beetsconfig - Man Page

 beetsconfig — beets configuration file

 Beets has an extensive configuration system that lets you customize nearly every aspect of its operation.
 To configure beets, you create a file called config.yaml.
-The location of the file depend on your platform (type beet config -p to see the path on your system):
+The location of the file depends on your platform (type beet config -p to see the path on your system):

 You can launch your text editor to create or update your configuration by typing beet config -e.
 (See the config command for details.)
 It is also possible to customize the location of the configuration file and even use multiple layers of configuration.
 See Configuration Location, below.